gs-ntiwari/AI-CSCI561/Readme.txt

-This folder contains the code for three assignments given under CSCI561 Artificial Intelligence course.
+This folder contains the code for three assignments given under CSCI561 Artificial Intelligence course at University of Southern California

 HW1 - Implement AStart, BFS, and UCS to find a route from a source to a target avoiding obstacles.